-When we feel busy or stressed this activates the Surviving Brain found in the brainstem, limbic system and parts of the left brain (rather than the Thriving Brain found in the middle prefrontal cortex, “empathy circuitry” and parts of the right brain).
+When we feel busy or stressed this activates the Surviving Brain found in the brainstem, limbic system and parts of the left brain.
+The Thriving Brain is found in the middle prefrontal cortex, “empathy circuitry” and parts of the right brain.

 When the Surviving Brain is activated, our problem solving ability reduces, we find it harder to concentrate, we make more errors, we tend to get tunnel vision and we find it harder to think creatively.

 When we are calm, it activates our Thriving Brain which is far more creative and resourceful.

 What we focus on grows

 The other reason this is so important is that our words have immense power.
 ‘What we focus on grows’.
 The more we tell ourselves how busy we are, the more that’s what we perceive.
 And it’s harder to see there may be some space available to us or a way to do things differently.
 The more we buy into the busy story, the more it becomes a self fulfilling prophecy.

 So I would suggest you find your own calming and positive phrase like “One thing at a time”, “I’ll get there” or “Breathe” – whatever works for you.
 And every time you start to feel too busy, simply take a breath and repeat this until you feel less busy and more in control of your life.

 Changing how you think and talk about being busy, is the first and most important step in taking control and creating a healthier, more balanced relationship with being busy.